Ultra Music Festival: The Beach (1999-2000)

 Ultra Music Festival was inaugurated and produced in 1999 by business partners Russell Faibisch, Ray Navarro and Alex Omes.
+The festival was named after the 1997 album of the same name by English band Depeche Mode.
 The first festival was held as a one-day event on March 13, 1999.
 Artists at Ultra's first festival included Paul van Dyk, Rabbit in the Moon, Josh Wink, and DJ Baby Anne.
 The first Ultra Beach Music Festival, which was held at Collins Park in Miami Beach proved popular, with an estimated ten thousand concertgoers in attendance.
 However, Faibisch and Omes still saw a financial loss of between $10,000 to $20,000 during the festival's inaugural year.

 However, in March 2000 the festival returned to South Beach's Collins Park and was met with even more success.
 The festival was immediately renewed for a third year.